grok.org.uk:/#

 Resolution

-In the cf/domain directory, copy generic.m4 to another file such as mydomain.m4.
+In the cf/domain directory, copy generic.m4 to a new file, such as mydomain.m4, and edit it to remove the EXPOSED_USER() line.

 DOMAIN(generic)